 10. Where should I live in Lisbon?

-Lisbon’s best neighbourhoods
+Lisbon’s best neighborhoods

 Well, if you want to be right on the pulse of the daytime buzz, then Baixa, Rossio, and Restauradores are certainly the places to be.
 If you are instead a dancing king or queen, Bairro Alto, Bica, and Cais do Sodré are the nightlife-loaded locations to scout!

-Another fantastic and flat family location is Campo de Ourique, which is located just north of Estrela, and is often described as a “city within a city” because everything you need is on your doorstep!
+Another fantastic and flat family location is Campo de Ourique, which is located just north of Estrela and is often described as a “city within a city” because everything you need is on your doorstep!

-If you’d like to enjoy the view, but from within a modern home, Príncipe Real provides a fashionable and contemporary option.
+If you’d like to enjoy the view but from within a modern home, Príncipe Real provides a fashionable and contemporary option.